-OEIL DE BOEUF Bouchetz A Paris Ca. 1800 France
+OEIL DE BOEUF Bouchet AParis Ca. 1780 France

-CARTEL WALL CLOCK OEIL-DE-BOEUF Signed: Bouchetz A Paris Circa 1770 France
+CARTEL WALL CLOCK OEIL-DE-BOEUF Signed: Bouchet A Paris Circa 1780 France

 The eight-day, spring-driven brass movement of this bedroom clock has circular plates with a going train only.
 It has anchor escapement and short silk-suspended pendulum.
 In addition, the movement has pull-quarter repeat on two bells, activated by pulling a chord.
 There is a second chord that can be pulled, which activates an alarm.